-Did you earn income in the US during the calendar year 2012?
-If so, you are required to file income tax statements no later than April 15, 2013.
+Did you earn income in the US during the calendar year 2013?
+If so, the US government requires you to file income tax statements no later than April 15, 2014.
 You will soon receive (or may have already received) W-2 income statements from your employer to use during the tax filing process.

 Filing taxes is not the same as paying taxes; you may even receive money back from the government when you file taxes.
 The tax forms simply describe your income and the tax you have already paid on that income.
 The goal is to determine if you have paid the correct amount of tax.

-The MSU College of Law Tax Clinic will hold an interactive seminar for International Students and Scholars to assist you in preparing your federal and Michigan income tax returns using CINTAX, a web-based tax return preparation system.
-Each participant will be given an Access Code, at the course, to log on.
+The MSU College of Law Tax Clinic will hold interactive seminars for International Students and Scholars to assist you in preparing your federal and Michigan income tax returns using GLACIER, a web-based tax return preparation system.
 At the end of the instructional course, participants will have prepared their own returns and they will be ready for filing.

-Please check the MSU College of Law Tax Clinic website at http://www.law.msu.edu/clinics/tax/seminars for help in determining your tax filing status (i.e. whether you should attend a NONRESIDENT or RESIDENT session), detailed registration instructions, and a list of documents required to complete your 2012 tax filings.
+REGISTER FOR A SEMINAR ON OR AFTER FEBRUARY 1ST.
+To register, visit the MSU College of Law Tax Clinic website at http://www.law.msu.edu/clinics/tax/seminars.
+You will first determine your tax filing status (i.e. whether you should attend a NONRESIDENT or RESIDENT session).
+You will then choose a session and obtain a list of documents required to complete your 2013 tax filings.

 Filing federal income tax forms is the personal responsibility of each international student and scholar.
 Each year, staff members of the MSU College of Law Clinic program provide assistance through seminars and scheduled appointments.

 Your tax return or an extension should be filed by 15 April, every year.
 Please be aware that each student/scholar is ultimately responsible for the accuracy of his/her income tax returns and any resulting penalties or interest.

 Tax Resource Website